UP-Manila-SILab/ph-core/input/pagecontent/index.md

 ### Introduction

-PH Core is provided in it's initial DRAFT form to support the use of HL7<sup>&reg;</sup> FHIR<sup>&reg;&copy;</sup> in the Philippines context.
+PH Core is provided in its initial DRAFT form to support the use of HL7<sup>&reg;</sup> FHIR<sup>&reg;&copy;</sup> in the Philippines context.
 It sets the minimum expectations on FHIR resources to support conformance and implementation in systems.
-The FHIR IG for testing purpose only and not suitable for productions systems.
+The FHIR IG for testing purpose only and not suitable for production systems.

 PH Core defines the Data model and RESTful API interactions that set minimum expectations for a system to record, update, search, and retrieve core digital health and administrative information.